-RECONCILIATION OF NET REVENUES TO ADJUSTED NET REVENUES AND GROSS PROFIT TO ADJUSTED GROSS PROFIT
+RECONCILIATION OF NET REVENUES TO ADJUSTED NET REVENUES AND GROSS PROFIT TO ADJUSTED GROSS PROFIT (Unaudited)

-YEAR RENDED
+YEAR EN YEAR ENDED

-JANUARY 29, 2022 JANUARY 30, 2021
+JANUARY 28, 2023 JANUARY 29, 2022

+(dollars in t housands)

-Net revenues \$ 3,758,820 \$ 2,848,626
+Net revenues \$3,590,477 \$3,758,820

-Recall accrual(1) (1,200) 1,373
+Recall accrual (1) (1,200)

-Adjusted net revenues(2) \$ 3,757,620 \$ 2,849,999
+Adjusted net revenues (2) \$3,590,477 \$3,757,620

-Gross profit \$ 1,855,411 \$ 1,325,531
+Gross profit \$1,811,985 \$1,855,411

+Asset impairments (1) 10,926

-Recall accrual (1) (1,200) 5,927
+Recall accrual (1) (1,200)

-Asset impairments and change in useful lives (1) \$ 2,350

-Adjusted gross profit(2) \$ 1,854,211 \$ 1,333,808
+Adjusted gross profit (2) \$1,822,911 \$1,854,211

-Gross margin (3) 49.4 % 46.5 %
+Gross margin (3) 50.5 % 49.4 %

-Adjusted gross margin(3) 49.3 % \$ 46.8 %
+Adjusted gross margin (3) 50.8 % \$ 49.3 %

-- (1) Represents adjustments to net revenues, cost of goods sold and inventory charges associated with product recalls, as well as accrual adjustments, and vendor and insurance claims. - (2) Adjusted net revenues and adjusted gross profit are supplemental measures of financial performance that are not required by, or presented in accordance with, GAAP.
+- (1) Refer to table titled "Reconciliation of GAAP Net Income to Adjusted Net Income" and the related footnotes for additional information. - (2) Adjusted net revenues and adjusted gross profit are supplemental measures of financial performance that are not required by, or presented in accordance with, GAAP.
 We define adjusted net revenues as consolidated net revenues, adjusted for the impact of certain non-recurring and other items that we do not consider representative of our underlying operating performance.
 We define adjusted gross profit as consolidated gross profit, adjusted for the impact of certain non-recurring and other items that we do not consider representative of our underlying operating performance.
 Adjusted net revenues and adjusted gross profit are included in this proxy statement because our senior leadership team believes that adjusted net revenues and adjusted gross profit provide meaningful supplemental information for investors regarding the performance of our business and facilitate a meaningful evaluation of operating results on a comparable basis with historical results.
-Our senior leadership team uses these non-GAAP financial measures in order to have comparable financial results to analyze changes in our underlying business from quarter to quarter. - (3) Gross margin is defined as gross profit divided by net revenues.
-Adjusted gross margin is defined as adjusted gross profit divided by adjusted net revenues.
+Our senior leadership team uses these non-GAAP financial measures in order to have comparable financial results to analyze changes in our underlying business from quarter to quarter.
+Our measures of adjusted net revenues and adjusted gross profit are not necessarily comparable to other similarly titled measures for other companies due to different methods of calculation. - (3) We define gross margin as gross profit divided by net revenues.
+We define adjusted gross margin as adjusted gross profit divided by adjusted net revenues.